Dymstro/nova-chatmix-linux/README.md

 cd nova-chatmix-linux
 ```

 To be able to run the script as a non-root user, some udev rules need to be applied.
 This will allow regular users to access the base station USB device.
+It also starts the script when it gets plugged in (only when the systemd service is set up).

 Copy `50-nova-pro-wireless.rules` to `/etc/udev/rules.d` and reload udev rules:
 ```